Mampfinator/bitburner-scripts/README.md

 🔵: click `Sell for [x]` in the victory screen and adjust `moneyGain` as you see fit.

 🟢: select a faction, and click `Trade for [x] reputation`.
 You have two choices here: adjust `repGain`, or directly mess with `Factions` and their reputation in the debugger.
-Both work.
+Both work, but the latter is more of a hassle - you'll need to find the correct scope (since `Factions` itself seems to be a Proxy or similar) *and* minified variable for this to work.
+But once you've got it figured out, it's easy enough to get working consistently.